-37 Petitioner's 2020 10-k projected that from January 1, 2022, a 15-year amortization period would be used.
+39 Petitioner's 2024 10-k indicates the asset was amortized over 15 years in 2022 and 2023.
 (SCE 10-k, p.
-122.)
-Petitioner's 2022 10-k indicates the asset was amortized over 15 years in 2021 and 10 years in 2020.
-(SCE 10-k, p.
+74.)

-38 Respondent includes selected excerpts to support its summary of De Luz.
+40 Respondent includes selected excerpts to support its summary of De Luz.
 (SAPD Analysis, p.
 14.)
 In determining what costs would be considered in valuing a leasehold interest under a capitalization of income method, the Court stated that: ...anticipated net earnings equal expected gross income less necessary expenditures for maintenance, operation, and taxes.[fn omitted]
 No deduction is made for the cost of the lease to the present lessee, i.e., his charges for rent and amortization of improvements, for to a prospective assignee the value of a leasehold is measured solely by anticipated gross income less expected necessary expenditures.

 (De Luz Homes, Inc. v.
 County of San Diego, supra, p.
 566, emphasis added.)
-The Court concluded: Furthermore, in determining the income to be capitalized to establish value for appraisal purposes, no deduction can be made for amortization.
+The Court concluded:

+Furthermore, in determining the income to be capitalized to establish value for appraisal purposes, no deduction can be made for amortization.
 [Citation.] '[N]o concept of income which includes ... depreciation in capital value as a positive or negative item of income, is acceptable as a basis of valuation under the 'capitalized income' method.'
 [Citation.]

-initial contribution is an ordinary, recurring expense and Petitioner has admitted that it is not in its 2022 10-K.39 (Ibid.)
+whether the initial contribution is or is not prepaid insurance.
+(Ibid.)
+Respondent confirms that Petitioner's ordinary insurance expense was allowed, but instead asserts the issue is over whether the initial contribution is an ordinary, recurring expense and Petitioner has admitted that it is not in its 2024 10-K.41 (Ibid.)

 Next, Respondent contends Petitioner's argument that the amortized expense will be reoccurring due to the new reality of wildfires is also misframed; instead, Respondent asserts the issue is whether the Petitioner will need to make another AB 1054-like initial contribution, something no one can know at this time.
 (SAPD Analysis, p.
-14.)
+15.)

 Respondent also notes that Petitioner itself does not know how long the AB 1054 fund will last, as in 2019, SCE estimated 10 years (SCE 2020 10-k, p.
-65), while in 2020, the estimate was increased to 15 years in its 2020 Form 10-k (SCE 2020 10-k, p.
+65), while in 2020-2023, the estimate was increased to 15 years in its 2020 Form 10-k (SCE 2020 10-k, p.
 122.).
 (SAPD Analysis, p.
 15.)
 However, Respondent notes that in 2019, the CPUC stated that "arguments positing that the fund may be exhausted before 2035 are premature."
 (Ibid; quoting CPUC, Decision D19-12-056, p.
 37.)
-This has been reinforced by the fact that as of August 4, 2023, the fund has not been used.
-(SAPD Analysis, p.
-15, ftn.
-17.)
 Accordingly, Respondent concludes any deduction allowed of this initial contribution based on some likelihood that some future AB 1054-like contribution will have to be made is pure speculation.
 (SAPD Analysis, p.
-15.)
+15-16.)
 Respondent summarizes that because the \$2.4 billion initial contribution is a past expense that need not be paid again, and because its deduction as amortization in future years is only for the purpose of computing accounting net income, the initial contribution is not deductible from the future income stream to be capitalized for property tax purposes.
 (Ibid.)